NathanielBeen/GuitarTab/README.md

 (Note: Whenever a new chord is created, whether by placing a rest or a note on a new stack, the addition will only be allowed if the measure has enough available space to hold the new chord.
 Additionally, whenever a chord is added between existing chords, it will break all multi-effects between the existing chords)

+##### Adding Effects
 To add an effect to a note, have one of the Note Effect toggles selected, and then select the desired note.
 If the effect is a multi-effect (meaning it dictates a technique to user when transitioning between notes), a message will display that prompts the user to select a note in an adjacent chord to connect to.
-(Note: a multi-effect can only occur on notes in adjacent chords on the same string.
-If a tie is being added, the two notes must also have the same fret number)
+Select the second note and the effect will be added.

+Effects come in two varieties (single and multi) and three positions (before, strike, and after).
+The former indicates whether the effect acts as a transition between two notes or is only placed on a single note, and the latter indicates whether the effect occurs before the note it is on is played, when the note is played, or after the note is played.
+As a multi-effect ties together stwo notes, it is an after effect for the first note and a before effect for the second.
+The following effects are available:
+- Bend (after)
+- Vibrato (after)
+- Pinch Harmonic (strike)
+- Palm Mute (strike)
+- Tie (multi effect, the two notes it is placed on must be adjacent, on the same string, and have the same fret)
+- Slide (multi effect, its two notes must be adjacent and on the same string)
+- Hammer On/Pull Off (multi effect, its two notes must be adjacent, on the same string, and have different frets)

 #### Deleting measures, notes, and chords
+In order to delete any object, from note to measure, first have that item selected (a dark grey border will indicate which item is selected).
+Then, simply press the "Delete" button and the item will be removed.

+To remove an effect from a note, it is not possible to select the effect and then hit "Delete".
+Instead, double click on the connected note to launch the note property mehu and then use the appropriate effect dropdown, changing it to "No Effect".
+For a multi-effect, either note can be used to remove the effect.

+#### Moving measures, notes, and chords
+To move any object, first have that object selected.
+Then mouse down on the selected object and drag it to the desired location.
+For notes, the note will also be dragged to the string closest to the mouse.
+Additionally, if a note in a chord is dragged and dropped to a location outside of the chord, a new chord will be created (if possible) with the same length as the old chord.

+#### Changing measure, note, and chord properties
+Each type of object (measure, chord, and note) has its own pop-up property menu allowing the user to change the following values:
+- Measure: beats per minute, beat type, number of beats
+- Chord: length
+- Note: string, fret, and effects (has a slot for an effect before the note is played, when the note is payed, and after the snote is played)
+- Bend: Bend amount, whether the bend returns
+- Slide: if the slide is played legato
+- Vibrato: if the vibrato is a wide vibrato

+In order to gain access to these menus, double-click the desired item on the tab.
+For effects, the property menu will be displayed under the appropriate drop-donw in the effect section of the note's property menu.

+### Creating, Uploading, Updating, and Searching for Songs
+Coming soon
+### Account Management
+coming soon